Santosh-p23/shopping-store-web-app/READme.txt

+#Shopping API
 INSIDE webapp
 ```
 npm install
 nodemon server.js
 ```
 I think that will do the magic.